Mirage-Mode/SpleetSpace/README.md

 [Download Latest Release - v0.1](https://github.com/Mirage-Mode/SpleetSpace/releases/download/v0.1/SpleetSpace.zip) (not working on some devices - fix in progress)

-Download the latest program files by clicking on the link above.
+Download the latest release by clicking on the link above.
 Then, extract the zipped files and run "SpleetSpace.exe".

-Generate a Desktop shortcut to SpleetSpace: Right click SpleetSpace.exe, select "Send to", and then "Desktop (create shortcut)".
+Optional: Generate a Desktop shortcut to SpleetSpace.
+Right click SpleetSpace.exe, select "Send to", and then "Desktop (create shortcut)".

 <p float="left">
 <img src="Readme_imgs/spleetspaceimg.jpg" width="420"/>